 Park in areas designated for students.
-Failure to comply with agency parking policies may result in the vehicle being towed.
+Failure to comply with agency parking policies may result in the vehicle being towed and may result in a clinical unsatisfactory.

 Confidentiality/HIPAA Privacy Rules

 The student must comply with client confidentiality and HIPAA privacy rules.
 The student must also comply with individual agency confidentiality and HIPAA protocol.
 Any violation (accidental, unintentional, or intentional) of HIPAA must be reported immediately upon realization.
 Utilize chain of command (clinical instructor, course coordinator, and department chair) for HIPAA violation notification.
 Actions to be taken and consequences of violation(s) will be reviewed by faculty and discussed with clinical facility personnel as required.
 HIPAA violations may result in course and program dismissal, agency action such as barring the student from clinical privileges, as well as potential legal action.
 Lack of knowledge does not excuse the action.